specify/specify-tools/xml_localization/relocalization/README.md

 The values in all the columns of this file can be edited, but make sure not to add/remove/swap any lines.
-Also, make sure not to edit the first row or the lines that specify the name of each individual `editable.tsv` file
+Also, make sure not to edit the first row or the lines that specify the name of each `editable.tsv` file

 ## Translate files